 Clinical waste must be treated before it can be disposed of in landfill.
 Because of the potential risk associated with exposure to Clinical Waste, the only appropriate treatment method that can currently be used is high-temperature incineration.
 This type of disposal can only be guaranteed via the services of a professional waste management company, such as the team at Ace Waste.

-As you might expect, there is a lot more to know about Clinical Waste and Clinical Waste Disposal than meets the eye.
+As you might expect, there is a lot more to know about Clinical Waste Disposal than meets the eye.
 You should also keep in mind that this is merely one of the many commonly identifiable waste streams (each with its own specific inclusions and protocols).

 Managing infection risks